Lone Star Republic advances to Central Plains Championship in NISA Independent Cup - 3rd Degree

 Taka Wyatt opened the scoring in the second leg, scoring in the 23rd minute to give LSR another lead they wouldn’t relinquish.
 Mansfield managed to hold them back for another 50 minutes, before conceding twice in 10 minutes.
 Mansfield got their only goal of the series thanks to a late, and confusing, penalty kick that actually went through a hole in the net.

-They advance to take on Gaffa FC, from the Gulf Coast Premier League, who swept Louisiana Krewe FC on a 4-1 aggregate.
+They advance to take on Gaffa FC, from the Gulf Coast Premier League, who advance on penalty kicks following a 3-3 aggregate series against Louisiana Krewe FC.

 Dates and times for the competition’s knockout rounds are TBA, primarily pending the completion of the rescheduled Mid-Atlantic Division tournament.